markdoc/docs/pages/docs/render/html.md

 # {% $markdoc.frontmatter.title %}

 Markdoc comes out-of-the-box with an HTML renderer.
-You can try it out yourself in our [developer playground](/sandbox).
+You can try it out yourself in the [developer playground](/sandbox).

 {% comment %}
 TODO: this will be `process` in the future